Click here to skip right to booking.

 Anxiety, ADHD, and depression could be related to dysregulated blood sugar, poor sleep, or a food sensitivity.
 Toxins (especially neurotoxins) could also play a role.

 To give them credit, there are some therapists who have done small continuing education courses on nutrition for mental health and they will allude to diet once in a while.
 That's great!
-But as far as I'm aware, I'm the only therapist in Utah who has extensive training enough to offer nutrition as a comprehensive, clinical service.
-Many come to me for help with following a ketogenic diet for mental health (metabolic or keto therapy), but a ketogenic diet is not required.
+Therapists who understand the connection between nutrition and mental health (and actually have an idea of what a "healthy" diet really looks like) are growing in number.
+Many come to me for help with following a ketogenic diet for mental health (metabolic or ketogenic therapy), but a ketogenic diet is not required.

-If you are not in Utah/Idaho or want a lower-cost option, check out my clinical nutrition package or Group Nutrition Program instead.
+If you are not in Utah/Idaho or want a lower-cost option, check out my nutrition package or Group Nutrition Program instead.
+Because I am not a dietitian or a physician, I cannot treat physical conditions, but I can guide you to support general health with a foundational approach.

 I understand that not everyone is ready or able to eat all organic, whole foods, sleep well every night, and exercise regularly.
 That would be the end goal.
 But I like to start where you are and focus on small, doable changes that inch you toward feeling better.
 Preferably, that means using the least invasive therapy possible.
 To get an idea of what I mean, see the image below.
 This is my philosophy for organic mental disorders.
 We start with nutrition, then work up to better sleep, then exercise, and finally, therapy and medication.
 Personally, I would put medication as a last resort.